 Profile and Career

 The Niels Bohr Institute at the University of Copenhagen is part of an exciting and international research environment where scientific breakthroughs are shaped.
-Your path through the physics universe will include theoretical instruction, experience with practical experimentation in the laboratory, project work and work in the field.
+Your path through the physics education can include theoretical instruction, experiments in the laboratory, project work and work in the field.

-Graduate students in physics may specialize in one of numerous sub-fields such as particle physics, atomic physics, solid-state physics, nuclear physics, complex systems in physics and quantum information technology.
-As a graduate student in physics you will achieve the academic qualifications to independently participate in modern research and the communication of results.
-There are plenty of themes and courses to choose from, so you will determine your own course of study to a large degree.
+As a graduate students in physics you can specialize in one of numerous sub-fields, e.g. particle physics, climate physics, astrophysics, atomic physics, solid-state physics, nuclear physics, complex systems and quantum information technology.
+You will achieve the academic qualifications to break down problems and find solution to the benefit of society as well as individuals.
+You can also participate in modern research and the communication of results.

 - You will learn the basic physical principles governing a physical system.